 Above: Almost every inch of my galley kitchen in London is lined with cabinets.
 For a full tour of my house, see Christine's House: Living Small in London.

 Above: A small galley kitchen in Sweden finds extra depth by stepping the cabinets and countertop back from the sink.
-Image via Fantastic Frank.
+Photograph via Fantastic Frank.

 Above: In her Stockholm galley, photographer and interior designer Benedikte Ugland contrasts black countertops and cabinets—Ikea designs that she refaced and stained—with beveled subway tile.
 We've got our eye on the sleek black faucet; here are some sources for high/low black faucets.
 Photograph by Anna Kern for Skona Hem.

-Above: In Remodelista cofounder Francesca Connolly's Brooklyn galley, architect Steven Harris created a feeling of openness by floating the long cabinet run off the floor via a stepped-back back).
-See the Remodelista book for a full exploration of the house.
+Above: In Remodelista cofounder Francesca's Brooklyn galley, architect Steven Harris created a feeling of openness by floating the long cabinet run off the floor via a stepped-back base.
+Take a look at the Remodelista book for a full exploration of the house.